maxfloresv/maxfloresv/README.md

 * Algorithms
 * Human-Computer Interaction

-and other interests like Sports 🎾🏓👟🚴‍♂️, Travelling ✈️, Teaching 👨‍🏫 & Project Management.
+and other interests like Sports 🎾🏓👟🚴‍♂️, Travelling ✈️, Teaching 👨‍🏫, Competitive Programming 💻 & Project Management.

 I'm actually studying Engineering @ the University of Chile, FCFM, part of the [CS department](https://www.dcc.uchile.cl/) (@DCCuchile)